kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - The stack is a part of memory that contains information about **nested method** calls down to the current position in the program.
 It also contains all **local variables and references to objects on the heap** defined in currently executing methods.
 - This structure allows the runtime to return from the method knowing the address whence it was called, and also clear all local variables after exiting the method.
 Every thread has its own stack.
 - The heap is a large bulk of memory intended for allocation of objects.
 When you create an object with the  **new**  keyword, it gets allocated on the heap. **However, the reference to this object lives on the stack.**
-### Array vs ArrayList
-- Array is a fixed length data structure/object whereas ArrayList is a variable length Collection class, it implements **List<E>, Collection<E>, Iterable<E>, Cloneable, and Serializable** interfaces.
-It extends **AbstractList<E>** class.
-- We **cannot change length of array once created** in Java but **ArrayList can be changed**.
-- We **cannot store primitives in ArrayList, it can only store objects**.
-But array can contain both primitives and objects in Java
-###  ArrayList vs LinkedList
-- **ArrayList is using an array to implement the _List_ interface**.
-As arrays are fixed size in Java, _ArrayList_ creates an array with some initial capacity.
-Along the way, if we need to store more items than that default capacity, it will replace that array with a new and more spacious one.
-So the cost of inserting/deleting will be expensive in memory usage but access is faster as through array index
-- **LinkedList internally uses a doubly linked list** to store the elements, so inserting and deleting are faster but reading is slower as it has to go through some traverse manually

 ### Java main method [Link](https://www.journaldev.com/12552/public-static-void-main-string-args-java-main-method)
 ### Java Static [Link](https://www.javainterviewpoint.com/top-10-java-interview-questions-on-static-keyword/)
 ### Java Default Method